canonical/rockcraft/docs/tutorial/django.rst

 in size!
 And that's just because of the simple change of ``base``.

 And the functionality is still the same.
-As before, you can confirm this by running the rock with Docker
+As before, you can confirm this by running the rock with Docker:

 .. literalinclude:: code/django/task.yaml
     :language: text